ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Binary features have two encoders.
 One encoder (`passthrough'`) takes the raw binary values coming from the input placeholders are just returned as outputs.
 Inputs are of size `b` while outputs are of size `b x 1` where `b` is the batch size.
 The other encoder (`'dense'`) passes the raw binary values through a fully connected layers.
 In this case the inputs of size `b` are transformed to size `b x h`.

-Example binary feature entry in the output features list:
+Example binary feature entry in the input features list:

 ```yaml
 name: binary_csv_column_name